Interstellar-Network/Interstellar-Book/src/M1_demo_tutorial.md

 In this demo, we want to demonstrate how OCW pallets can interact with the Garbled Circuit Factory to pilot the mass production of garbled circuits.

-To avoid any ambiguities regarding the pallets delivered on this milestone (for demo/example purpose only), we named the two OCW pallets we interact with:
+To avoid any ambiguities regarding the pallets delivered for this milestone (for demo/example purpose only), we named the two OCW pallets we interact with:

 - ocwExample: to provide an example of how we can configure the GCF with a simple verilog file that will be used as a master file for production.
 - ocwDemo: to demomstrate how we can launch and manage the production of the garbled circuits in the GCF.

 ## Demo overview: